algolia/instantsearch/CONTRIBUTING.md

 #### Beta version β

-Beta version release is available on any branch except `master`, `maintainance`.
+Beta version release is available on any branch except `master`, `maintenance`.
 The main use cases are for releasing a patch before the official release, or create custom builds with new features (or friday releases).